Kim Cha-youn

-Kim Cha-Youn (born February 10, 1981) is a South Korean handball player who competed in the 2004 Summer Olympics.
+Kim Cha-Youn (born February 10, 1981) is a South Korean handball player who won and silver medal at the 2004 Summer Olympics and a bronze medal at the 2008 Summer Olympics.

 In 2004, she won the silver medal with the South Korean team.
 She played all seven matches and scored 19 goals.
+Korea lost to Denmark in the final on a penalty shoot out.